BloDev/RedDog/README.md

-# RedDog
+# Red Dog
-Game of chance played with cards.
+Yablon, also known as red dog, is a game of chance played with cards.
+This was one of my first projects built with an interactive GUI.

 ## Running the Program
 ### Prerequisites